d-lord/d-lord.github.io/_posts/2019-05-08-moto-rental.md

 ## Engine-braking

 Much, much stronger on a bike.
 Maybe because they rev higher?
-Even when going down quite a steep hill, you might want to press the brake a little just to flash the brake like so cars behind know that you're slowing.
+Even when going down quite a steep hill, you might want to press the brake a little just to flash the brake light so cars behind know that you're slowing.

 ## Mirrors